-Thank you for attending the Final Design Concept Presentation on November 13!
+Thank you for attending the Final Design Concept Presentation!

 Community feedback from the two workshops and online surveys helped the project team develop a final design concept.
 Thank you for joining us Wednesday, November 13 for an evening presentation and open house at Fairmount Elementary School!